|City:||Harrisburg, PA, USA|

 The next day he was told that his performance was akin to coming out of his shell, making his playing fiery and spicy.
 That said, because of this experience he promised himself to never again have more than one drink before playing.

-This review of the Queen and Mott The Hoople sets doesn't even mention Aerosmith, which very likely indicates they played first (either they were forgettable, or the reviewer hadn't shown up yet).
+That said - this review of the Queen and Mott The Hoople sets doesn't even mention Aerosmith, which may well indicate that they didn't even play at all (and in Tyler's mind, this could be what "cancelled" actually means).
 Thanks to Joe Goodman for the submission.